What are your favorite Christmas memories? Can you remember what gifts you gave and what gifts you received last year or the year before?

 - I wish we had encouraged fewer toy gifts and more gifts to their college fund

-- I wish we had given better thought to the holiday activities we particpated in
+- I wish we had given better thought to the holiday activities we participated in and limited them

 - I wish we had completed simple community service projects

-- I wish we had a completed meaningful advent calender
+- I wish we had a completed meaningful advent calendar

-- I wish we had not lost focused on Jesus as the focus of the season
+- I wish we had not lost focused on Jesus as the reason of the season

 - Thank carefully about your holiday activities.
 Will they cause stress as you rush the kids to keep up?
 Are they meaningful to your family or just one more obligation?
 Do they teach the Christmas story?